Project-Based Portfolio: How to Prove Job-Ready Skills

 Better than saying "I'm job-ready": Show a project where you faced ambiguity, made choices, and explained the outcome clearly.

-Using your personalized career roadmap from Traecta, you can plan milestones so each project builds on the last one instead of repeating the same proof in different formats.
+A platform like Traecta can help you plan milestones so each project builds on the last one instead of repeating the same proof in different formats.

 Most adults changing careers already have useful experience.
 The challenge is translation.
 Your portfolio should bridge what you have done before with what employers need next.